Where have all our alumni gone?

 Stefania Georgeavia 2017

-Majoring in Fine Art at Santa Clara University has prepared me for this line of study through emphasis on establishing strong fine art foundations, inclusive critiques, as well as the university’s belief in taking classes in broad artistic subjects.
+Majoring in Fine Art at Santa Clara University has prepared me for this line of study through an emphasis on establishing strong fine art foundations, inclusive critiques, as well as the university’s belief in taking classes in broad artistic subjects.

 Anastassja "Tess" Cooper 2016

 After graduating from Santa Clara with the class of 2016, Tess moved to Dallas and spent a year to working and building her portfolio while applying to graduate schools.
-Despite being rejected once before, Tess reapplied to The Cranbrook Academy of Art and was accepted for the Fall 2018 in to their Masters in fine arts program.
+Despite being rejected once before, Tess reapplied to The Cranbrook Academy of Art and was accepted for Fall 2018 into their Masters in fine arts program.
 This summer she will be moving north to Michigan to prepare for graduate studies and Michigan winters.

 Gina Pasquali 2015